CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cme_gw_configurations_gcp.html.markdown

 * `sic_key` - SIC key for trusted communication between management and GW.
 * `policy` - Policy name to be installed on the GW.
 * `related_account` - Related CME account name associated with the GW Configuration.
-* `blades` - Dictionary of activated/deactivated blades on the GW. supports the following:
+* `blades` - Dictionary of activated/deactivated blades on the GW.
+Supports the following:
     * `ips` - IPS blade.
     * `anti_bot` - Anti-Bot blade.
     * `anti_virus` - Anti-Virus blade.